Shared Content Block:

 Make a Gift

-The lungs are two spongy organs in the chest that take in oxygen on an inhale and expel carbon dioxide on an exhale.
+The lungs are two spongy organs in the chest that take in oxygen when you inhale and expel carbon dioxide when you exhale.
 Air enters through the mouth, nose, and trachea then divides into tubes called bronchi.
-Like the roots of a tree, the bronchi split off into smaller branches called bronchioles, and at the end of the bronchioles are tiny air sacs called alveoli that absorb oxygen into the bloodstream on inhale and remove carbon dioxide on exhale.
+Like the roots of a tree, the bronchi split off into smaller branches called bronchioles, and at the end of the bronchioles are tiny air sacs called alveoli that absorb oxygen into the bloodstream when you inhale and remove carbon dioxide when you exhale.
 The right lung is made up of three lobes and the left lung is made of two lobes to make more room for the heart.
 Lung cancer most commonly starts in the cells lining the bronchi, bronchioles, and alveoli.